Jason Goes to Hell: The Final Friday: Video games

 The Jason Goes to Hell depiction of Jason Voorhees is featured in 2017's Friday the 13th: The Game.
 Because of a continuity error in the film regarding Jason's damaged eye, his in-game character model is mirrored from his movie counterpart.
 As the Gun Media developers explained, "In [Jason Goes to Hell], everyone kind of knows there was a mistake made with Jason's undermask.
-It's Jason's left eye that’s supposed to be damaged, 'cause in Part 4 he takes the machete to the head.
-But in [Jason Goes to Hell], it was reversed on accident.
+It's Jason's left eye that's supposed to be damaged, 'cause in Part 4 he takes the machete to the head.
+But in [Jason Goes to Hell], it was reversed by accident.
 So we decided to fix it."
 The game officially reveals Jason's facial appearance from underneath the mask, which was not seen in the film.